 PBC Linear provides a competitive edge in the First Robotics Competition (FRC)

 FRC varies their games each year.
 For the first year of collaboration between the Vikings and PBC Linear, FRC rolled out Breakaway, a game where teams are grouped into alliances (3 teams and 3 robots per alliance).
-The robots use varied student-made designs to toss soccer balls at targets, or elevate and suspend climbing towers in order to score points.
+The robots use varied student-made designs to accomplish feats that included tossing soccer balls at targets, or elevating and suspending climbing towers in order to score points.

-PBC Linear teamed up with the Vikings to help with a new design for this new game. the Vikings decided to install Mini-Rail miniature linear guides in a telescopic lift application.
-This would offer the team reliable linear travel under extreme impact conditions.
-As the team headed further into the competition, they found further uses for the Mini-Rail, including implementing the linear guides as a way to deploy a smaller robot gain points.
+During the second year, PBC Linear teamed up with the Vikings again to help with the new game designs.
+The Vikings decided to install Mini-Rail miniature linear guides in a telescopic lift application.
+This offered the team reliable linear travel under extreme impact conditions.
+As the team headed further into the competition, they found further uses for Mini-Rail.
+For example, linear guides were used as a way to deploy smaller robots to gain points.

-At the end of the first competition, the Vikings’ robot excelled in mechanical performance due to the team’s innovative design and hard-working components; such as the Uni-Guide.
-The Vikings were even recognized for their design, winning an award for Innovation and Control at the Long Island Regional (at which they also took first place).
+With the first competition, the team’s innovative design and hard-working Uni-Guide helped the Vikings’ robot excel in its mechanical performance.
+In addition, the Vikings were recognized for their design, winning an award for Innovation and Control, and then continuing on to win first place at the Long Island Regional.

-While the re-design fine tuning of the second year, did cost the team some games, they learned a great deal about the physics of vertical lift and robotics as a whole.
-Also, the team was very satisfied with the performance of the Mini-Rail product.
-“The Mini-Rail performed very well in both the lifting and mini-robot deployment tasks.”
-Allen Nuttle, Team Mentor.
-Next year, the Vikings will be back into the game ready to meet a new challenge.
+At the second year’s competition, their re-design cost the team some wins, but they learned valuable lessons regarding the physics of vertical lift and robotics.
+In spite of some losses, the team was very satisfied with the performance of the Mini-Rail product.
+Allen Nuttle, the team mentor added, “The Mini-Rail performed very well in both the lifting and mini-robot deployment tasks.”

 Discover the best bearing solution for your application: